BCB744: Introduction to R, & Biostatistics

 Should you require more time with me, find out when I am ‘free’ and set an appointment by sending me a calendar invitation.
 I am happy to have a personal meeting with you via Zoom, but I prefer face-to-face in my office.

-Guidelines for posting questions:
+Guidelines for asking questions:

 - First search existing issues (open or closed) for answers.
 If the question has already been answered, you’re done!
 If there is an open issue, feel free to contribute to it.
 Or feel free to open a closed issue if you believe the answer is not satisfactory.